Jean Alain Rodríguez Sánchez: Attorney General of the Dominican Republic

-Rodríguez opened the Odebrecht case after the United States Department of Justice, in December 2016, disclosed information about acts of corruption by Odebrecht in several countries, including the payment of bribes in the Dominican Republic.
+Rodríguez opened the Odebrecht case in the Dominican Republic after the United States Department of Justice, in December 2016, disclosed information about acts of corruption by Odebrecht in several countries, including the payment of bribes in the Dominican Republic.
 Odebrecht's offices in the Dominican Republic were raided and there were more than 25 interviews of congresspersons, officials, lobbyists, lawyers and auditors.
 During the first weeks of January 2017, Rodríguez requested the temporary suspension of Odebrecht as a government contractor, a measure that was confirmed by the Office of Contracting and Procurement.

 In a 2017 plea agreement, Odebrecht admitting to bribing officials to secure contracts and agreed to pay a $184 million fine.
 Rodríguez asked for certified copies of the confessions of Odebrecht executives, sanctioned by the Supreme Court of Brazil.
 Rodríguez met with his Brazilian counterpart on the case.

 The Odebrecht cases resulted in the arrest of several persons, including persons charged included ministers, ex-ministers, and other officials accused of money laundering, bribes and submitting false sworn financial statements.
 Rodriguez sought prison terms of for charged.
 In 2017, the Special Judge of the Preliminary Hearings of the Supreme Court of Justice, Francisco Ortega Polanco, declared there was enough evidence provided by the AG for the case to go to trial and ordered that 10 of the 14 defendants in the case be detained pretrial.
 One of the accused was a fugitive, and subject to an arrest warrant and Interpol notice).
 Those remanded include Victor Diaz Rua, who had previously served as the country's Minister for Public Works and Communications, as well as the nations current Minister of Commerce, Temistocles Montas, who handed in his resignation to the Dominican president as a direct consequence of his being remanded.
 Rodríguez described the prosecutions as an important anti-corruption move.

 Rodriguez has sought for more vigorous prosecution of crimes related of illegal deforestation.

 In March 2017, the AGO's office issued an average salary increase of 25% for all public prosecutors and the first wage scale for the office.
 Through the National School of the Public Ministry, at the request of the AG, a training program has been developed for all staff.

 Rodriguez has also sought to modernize the office with greater use of updated technology.